 Victoria is a beautiful, historic and a one-of-a-kind destination in the southern end of Vancouver Island.
 It’s a fantastic place to visit when looking for a romantic weekend from Vancouver and you could even visit Victoria in one day if you’re short on time.

-Victoria is often known as the Garden City which makes perfect sense given the beauty of it and the gorgeous blooms all over the city.
+Victoria is often known as the Garden City which makes perfect sense given the beauty of it and the gorgeous cherry blossoms you can see all over the city in the Spring.

 While in Victoria, make sure to wander around the Inner Harbour neighborhood, explore the towering and impressive parliament buildings (even take a free tour!), take in the beauty of the infamous Butchart Gardens – a 55-acre property that’s been around since the beginning of the 1900s and boasts over 900 varieties of flowers, have high tea at the magical Fairmont Empress Hotel (must do on a romantic getaway!), and experience the oldest Chinatown in Canada (and the second oldest in North America!).